marmotgraph/marmotgraph-core/docs/authorization.md

 # Authorization
-As described in the [authentication](authentication.html) section, the KG requires an authentication token of the requesting user for almost all provided API endpoints.
+As described in the [authentication](authentication.html) section, the MarmotGraph requires an authentication token of the requesting user for almost all provided API endpoints.

-Whilst the authentication is handled via a centralized identity management system (such as EBRAINS IAM), the authorization definition is specified in the EBRAINS KG itself.
+Whilst the authentication is handled via a centralized identity management system (such as EBRAINS IAM), the authorization definition is specified in the MarmotGraph itself.

 ## Roles

-The EBRAINS KG knows the following roles which can be applied to different area:
+The MarmotGraph knows the following roles which can be applied to different area:

 #### Consumer
 A consumer is allowed to **read** the **released** resources of an instance.